How to Pick the Right Employee Rewards Program for your Organization?

-The program interface should be simple, smooth and user-friendly.
+The program interface should be simple, smooth, and user-friendly.
 Since everyone in the company will be using the program, the features should be easy to understand.

 8. Industry knowledge and experience of Vendor:

 Choosing the right external vendor for the organization’s recognition needs comes down to various factors.
 You should ensure that the vendor is experienced and capable of delivering the results and meeting the goals.
-You might want to have a look at their industry presence and previous experiences with companies on the same scale as yours.
+You might want to look at their industry presence and previous experiences with companies on the same scale as yours.

-Scalability in cloud computing or cloud-tools is the ability to quickly and easily increase or decrease the size or power of an IT solution.
+Scalability in cloud computing or cloud tools is the ability to quickly and easily increase or decrease the size or power of an IT solution.